FSSynthetic/ConsoleJavaQuiz/README.md

 # ConsoleJavaQuiz
-### This is a semi-intermediate quiz that is meant to be taken within an IDE terminal.
+### This is a semi-intermediate script that creates a quiz which is taken within an IDE terminal.

 #### This project is broken down into 5 distinct programs which can be found below.
 Each quiz has a total of 10 questions and you need a minimum of 6 correct to pass.